medic/cht-docs/content/en/apps/guides/contact-forms.md

   Integration for sending and receiving SMS
 relevantLinks: >
 ---
-These are forms that are used to create person or place types.
+Contact forms are used to create person or place types.
 Prior to version 3.7, CHT Core supported 4 contact types - 3 place types (clinic, health_center, district_hospital) and one person type (person).
-From version 3.7, we support an unlimited number of place and person types.
-Each contact-type should ideally have two forms; for creation and editing.
+From version 3.7, an unlimited number of place and person types are supported.
+Each contact-type should ideally have two forms; one for creation, and another for editing.

 These forms are stored in the `forms/contact` subfolder of the project config directory.
 The naming convention used sould be `<contact_type_id-{create|edit}>.xlsx`.
 The `contact_type_id` prefix should match what's specified in the contact form settings page.

+{{% see-also page="apps/reference/contact-forms" title="Reference Documentation for Contact Forms" %}}

 ## Person-type forms